Press conference in Marseille against Data Centers

 Taking back control

 Like MRS5, thousands of new data centres will soon be built to better support the programmed rise of Artificial Intelligence (AI), adding to all the IT infrastructures that already exist.
 However, we could legitimately ask ourselves whether there isn’t already too much digital technology in our lives, not only from an environmental point of view but also in terms of its impact on society.
-At a time when more and more health professionals are warning us about the impact of screens on mental health, Netflix’s boss has pointed as sleep as his main competitor.
+At a time when more and more health professionals are warning us about the impact of screens on mental health, Netflix’s boss has pointed sleep as his main competitor.
 The boom in AI, which is entirely trained and served in and by these data centres, heralds many new forms of violence that we will have to face: deep fakes, harassment, discriminatory decision-making algorithms.
 This is indeed one of the challenges facing the digital giants: To take up more of our time and attention by storm, at the expense of our health if needs be.

 The intrusion of digital technology into most professional fields very often comes up against resistance.
 Whether in medicine, agriculture, education, the post office or government departments, the logic underlying this development is almost always the same: optimisation and technical dispossession leading to a loss of professional meaning, isolation, intensification of work rates and industrialisation.
 The professional crisis affecting these sectors is much more a crisis of human resources than of technical efficiency.